Dee Brown (basketball, born 1968): Coaching career

 In 2005, Brown established EDGE Basketball, LLC with himself as CEO.
 The outfit specializes in training players from middle school up to the professional ranks.

 Brown has coached in the Women's National Basketball Association, first as a head coach for the Orlando Miracle and then as the head coach for the San Antonio Silver Stars.

 On July 29, 2009, Brown was named as the head coach of the Springfield Armor, a team in the NBA Development League.
 He also became the team's Director of Basketball Operations.
 In two seasons as coach of the Armor, the team finished with records of 7–43 (.140) and 13–37 (.260), for a total of 20–80 (.200).

 In September 2011, Brown announced that he would be joining the Detroit Pistons as an assistant under Lawrence Frank.

 On July 9, 2013, Brown joined the Sacramento Kings as an assistant coach and director of player development.

 He joined the Los Angeles Clippers for the 2016–17 season and is now the general manager of their NBA G League team.

 As of January 2022, Brown is the Director of university and Athletics Relations at his alma mater, Jacksonville University.

+In 2026, it was announced that Brown will serve as a Player Enhancement Specialist for Athletes Unlimited Pro Basketball during the league's fifth championship season in Nashville.